outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - each space offers a relative position for differences in an interface

-      - given the set of vectors mapped within each space, the generative/determining/approximating/identifying/compressing vectors (vertex vectors) of the original differentiating vectors can be mapped as the vector space instead
+      - given the set of vectors mapped within each space, the generative/determining/causative/optimizing/core/common/distorting/approximating/identifying/compressing vectors (vertex vectors) of the original differentiating vectors can be mapped as the vector space instead

+  - example of a vertex of a structure, like vertex vectors
+    - generative
+    - determining
+    - causative
+    - optimizing
+    - core
+    - common
+    - distorting
+    - approximating
+    - identifying
+    - compressing

   - consensus-building perspective algorithm